mlg-/bug-squishing/README.md

 ```

 All of this stuff is great, but `binding.pry` is a workhorse that will not let you down and is dead-simple to start leveraging (get! it!).
 Use it early and often!

+You can also learn how to take Pry a step further into power user territory with extensions like [Pry Nav](https://github.com/nixme/pry-nav) or [Pry Byebug](https://github.com/deivid-rodriguez/pry-byebug).
+The extensions above will allow you `step` through your code, including the parts where it interacts with the Ruby core library.
+When you stop execution, simply use `step` at the pry prompt to step through to wherever your method was called from. `Step` can optionally accept an integer as an argument, which will step you multiple times.

 Other things to try in Pry (that aren't necessarily *because of* Pry) are calling `.class` and `.methods` on your variables to make sure you understand what you are working with.